dtcenter/MET/met/docs/Users_Guide/config_options.rst

     For example, "==CDP25" is automatically expanded to 4 percentile bins:
     >=CDP0&&<CDP25,>=CDP25&&<CDP50,>=CDP50&&<CDP75,>=CDP75&&<=CDP100

-  * When sample percentile thresholds of type SFP, SOP, SCP, or FBIAS1 are requested, MET recomputes the actual percentile that the threshold represents.
+  * When sample percentile thresholds of type SFP, SOP, SCP, or FBIASvalue are requested, MET recomputes the actual percentile that the threshold represents.
 If the requested percentile and actual percentile differ by more than 5%, a warning message is printed.
 This may occur when the